 Resident Evil 4 was far, far less of a joke than the previous few games of the series due to the massive changes in controls, camera, setting, everything, and wound up winning Game of the Year at quite a few websites and magazines.
 The gameplay and puzzles were more acclaimed than in the PlayStation titles (which themselves weren't too bad)

-Even before that was Resident Evil 2, which, rather than having a B-Movie story like the first game, ended up having one of the most engaging plots in the series.
+Resident Evil 2, rather than having a B-Movie story like the first game, ended up having one of the most engaging plots in the series.
 Later, the first game was remade in 2002, doing a few Retcons and trying to connect it to the later installments which made it seem a lot less cheesy.

 The Devil's Playhouse (Season Three) is also this.
 A darker, much tighter storyline spoofing the works of H.P.
 Lovecraft and The Twilight Zone, with top-notch writing, acting and humor.
 Max gaining some rather fun psychic powers and The Soda Poppers staying dead certainly helped too.